rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-onos-updated/README.md

 > `DISTRIB_CODENAME=jammy`
 > `DISTRIB_DESCRIPTION="Ubuntu 22.04.5 LTS"`

-2. However, we shall be using `Ubuntu 16.04` and `Mininet 2.2.1` while working with ONOS.
+2. However while working with ONOS, we shall be using the following tools with the mentioned versions:
+-   `Ubuntu 16.04`
+-   `Mininet 2.2.1`
+-   `openjdk-11-jdk

 ## Synchronize your working directory and navigate to the desired location